 - Mustard oil (for deep frying)

 Served in: 30 mins

 Cuisine: Bengali recipes

 Total servings: 10-12

-How to make crispy bengali beguni or brinjal fritters recipe
+How to make crispy bengali beguni or brinjal fritters with step by step pictures

 - First, cut the brinjal into thin slices and keep it in a big bowl with water.
-It will prevent the slices from becoming black.
+It will prevent the slices from becoming blackish/brownish.

 - Then take it out of the water and place it on a paper towel-lined plate.
 It will help to soak the excess water from the slices.

 Now take 1 cup of besan or gram flour and sieve it to through a strainer.
 Then keep it in a bowl.